fabiolluciano/portifoliofecaf/README.md

 # portifoliofecaf
-Aqui está a versão ajustada do seu documento com foco no que você fez sobre os filmes até 2016:

----

-# Documentação do Projeto: Análise de Dados de Filmes até 2016
+Documentação do Projeto: Análise de Dados de Filmes até 2016

 ## 1. TÍTULO:
 Análise de Dados de Filmes até 2016 com Streamlit e PostgreSQL